-In accordance with a resolution by the members of the Committee of Montmorency Eltham RSL Sub-Branch Inc. (the "Association"), the members of the Committee of the Association declare that:
+In accordance with a resolution by the members of the Committee of Montmorency Eltham RSL Sub-Branch Inc (the "Entity"), the members of the Committee of the Entity declare that:

-- 1. The attached financial statements and notes are in accordance with the Australian Charities and Not-for-profits Commission Act 2012 and the Association Incorporation Reform Act 2012 and: - Comply with Australian Accounting Standards Simplified Disclosures; and - Give a true and fair view of the financial position of the Association as at 31 December 2023 and of its performance for the financial year ended on that date; and - 2.
+- 1. The attached financial statements and notes are in accordance with the Australian Charities and Not-for-profits Commission Act 2012 and: - Comply with Australian Accounting Standards Simplified Disclosures; and - Give a true and fair view of the financial position of the Entity as at 31 December 2024 and of its performance for the financial year ended on that date; and - 2.
 There are reasonable grounds to believe that the Entity will be able to pay its debts as and when they become due and payable.

-Signed in accordance with the subsection 60.15(2) of the Australian Charities and Not-for-profit Commission Regulation 2013:
+Signed in accordance with the subsection 60.15(2) of the Australian Charities and Not-for-profit Commission Regulations 2022: